racial equity team

 Seeks Applications for Community Scholarship

-Historically, American institutions have contributed to the unequal and sometimes violent treatment of many of its citizens.
+Historically, American institutions have contributed to the unequal and sometimes violent treatment of many of their citizens.
 Recent gun deaths and other tragic events have highlighted unfair policies that continue to fuel unrest and poverty everywhere.
-To ensure that this church supports racial equity and social justice with advocacy and meaningful actions, the Racial Equity Team at Newman Congregational Church, United Church of Christ offers scholarship aid - between $1k-$3k to individuals who identify as Black, Indigenous, People of Color (BIPOC) who are pursuing education beyond high school in 2023-24.
+To ensure that this church supports racial equity and social justice with advocacy and meaningful actions, the Racial Equity Team at Newman Congregational Church, United Church of Christ offers scholarship aid - between $1k-$3k to individuals who identify as Black, Indigenous, People of Color (BIPOC) who are pursuing education beyond high school in 2025-26.

 Scholarship applicants will include an essay describing their motivation and plans for their future.